Interview manager

 Toast

-Needless to say, this question will weed out candidates who haven’t prepared for the interview by researching your restaurant.
-If they've never actually looked into your restaurant, why do they want to work for you and how do they know they'd enjoy it?
+A top question that will weed out candidates who haven’t prepared for the interview by researching your restaurant.
+If they've never bothered to look into your restaurant, do you really want to give them a chance?

 Beyond that, this question provides the opportunity to showcase how the candidate gives constructive feedback.
 Someone who glosses over areas of improvement is probably passive — not a great quality in a manager.
-Instead, you’re looking for someone who is direct and unafraid to offer up ideas.
-This question also opens the discussion up to areas that could be influenced by a new manager.
+Instead, you’re looking for someone who is direct and unafraid to offer up ideas and lead.

 This one's a given.

 A candidate for a restaurant manager position should always have questions.
 If a candidate is truly interested in a role and organization, they will be naturally curious to learn all that they can.
-As an interviewer, you should interpret a candidate’s curiosity as passion; questions also ensure that the candidate understands the nature of the role completely.
+As an interviewer, you should interpret a candidate’s curiosity as passion.
+Questions also demonstrate that the candidate understands the nature of the role completely.

 Other Necessities for the Restaurant Manager Interview